-No matter what the reason for a day-night reversal, if it’s getting in the way of the family managing a full and restful night’s sleep, it may be time to work on adjusting Baby’s understanding of his circadian rhythms.
-Making sure he spends some time in the sun or natural light during the day, and keeping your home relatively dimly lit in the evening, can help kickstart his body’s natural hormonal responses to night and day.
-In addition, keeping quiet and refraining from playing with him when he wakes up during the night can take away some of the appeal of being up during the darker parts of the day.
+No matter what the reason for a day-night reversal, if it’s getting in the way of the family managing a full and restful night’s sleep, it may be time to work on adjusting Baby’s understanding of their circadian rhythms.
+Making sure they spend some time in the sun or natural light during the day, and keeping your home relatively dimly lit in the evening, can help kickstart their body’s natural hormonal responses to night and day.
+In addition, keeping quiet and refraining from playing with them when they wake up during the night can take away some of the appeal of being up during the darker parts of the day.

 Safe sleep from 4 to 6 months

-Baby is growing more mobile every day, but even if he is starting to roll over on his own, he is still safest if he is put to bed lying on his back, on a firm mattress with a tightly fitted sheet, and with no pillows, blankets, or soft toys in it.
-Around this time, Baby might start to roll over on his own during the night, and that’s nothing to worry about – if he is moving himself into new positions, it’s a pretty good sign that he has the muscle control to stay in them safety, or move into a different one if necessary.
+Baby is growing more mobile every day, but even if they are starting to roll over on their own, they are still safest if they are put to bed lying on their back, on a firm mattress with a tightly fitted sheet, and with no pillows, blankets, or soft toys in it.
+Around this time, Baby might start to roll over on their own during the night, and that’s nothing to worry about – if they are moving themself into new positions, it’s a pretty good sign that they have the muscle control to stay in them safety, or move into a different one if necessary.